Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/_posts/2025-10-22-post-Data-Movement-and-Types-of-Networks.md

 **Converting in Ubuntu VM**

+ipcalc, as seen below, first displays the IP address in denary (blue).
+It is followed by the IP address in binary (orange/brown)
 ![Image 10-28-25 at 10 05 AM](https://github.com/user-attachments/assets/f4ed2115-3582-4923-939c-3d9d0f4921c0)

+printf, as seen below, displays the IP address in hexadecimal after inputting it in denary.
 ![Image 10-28-25 at 10 09 AM (1)](https://github.com/user-attachments/assets/80475447-d186-47e4-9e8a-c51232b877ec)

 ###### An additional way of converting hexadecimal to denary: